 \subsubsection{Outbursts}

-As shown in Figures~\ref{fig:ztf_lc} and \ref{fig:historic_lightcurve}, we find that SDSS1133 experienced at least three optical outbursts since 2001; these three outbursts are referred to as 2001-2002 outburst, 2014 outburst, and 2019 outburst, respectively.
+As shown in Figures~\ref{fig:ztf_lc} and \ref{fig:historic_lightcurve}, we find that SDSS1133 experienced at least four optical outbursts since 2001; these four outbursts are referred to as 2001 outburst, 2014 outburst, 2019 outburst, and 2021 outburst, respectively.

-SDSS1133 was in a very bright outbursting phase during the SDSS imaging observations in $2001-2002$ \citep{koss14}.
-The two SDSS imaging observations were carried out on 2001 December 18 and 2002 April 1 (separated by 104~days), and SDSS1133 was detected at a similar brightness level ($g=16.3$~mag).
+SDSS1133 was in a very bright outbursting phase during the two SDSS imaging observations on 2001 December 18 and 2002 April 1 \citep{koss14}.
+In both observations (separated by 104 days), the brightness level was similar ($g = 16.3$~mag).
 As pointed out by \cite{koss14}, SDSS1133 was not detected on 2MASS images on 2000 January 10 (MJD=51553), suggesting that the first brightening event happened sometime between 2000 January 10 (2MASS non-detection) and 2001 December 18 (SDSS detection).
-Also, the SDSS spectrum taken on 2003 March 9 (MJD=52707) provides a rough estimate of the SDSS1133 brightness at this epoch; $g = 18.70 \pm 0.18$, $r=18.28 \pm 0.06$, $i=18.65 \pm 0.05$, and $z=18.49 \pm 0.08$~mag \citep{koss14}, which are $\sim 2$~mag fainter than the that during the $2001-2002$ outburst.
-Therefore, the duration of the $2001-2002$ outburst is constrained to be less than $52707 - 51553 = 1154$~days ($3.2$~yrs) and longer than 104~days ($0.3$~yrs).
-The absolute $g$-band magnitude peaks at $M_{g} = -16.30$~mag ($M_{g} = -18.26$~mag after correcting for the possible host galaxy extinction), thus the 2001-2002 outburst event can be regarded as a SN impostor \citep{pas13,pas19,per20}.
+Also, the SDSS spectrum taken on 2003 March 9 (MJD=52707) provides a rough estimate of the SDSS1133 brightness at this epoch; $g = 18.70 \pm 0.18$, $r=18.28 \pm 0.06$, $i=18.65 \pm 0.05$, and $z=18.49 \pm 0.08$~mag \citep{koss14}, which are $\sim 2$~mag fainter than the that during the 2001 outburst.
+Therefore, the duration of the 2001 outburst is constrained to be less than $52707 - 51553 = 1154$~days ($3.2$~yrs) and longer than 104~days ($0.3$~yrs).
+The absolute $g$-band magnitude peaks at $M_{g} = -16.30$~mag ($M_{g} = -18.26$~mag after correcting for the possible host galaxy extinction), thus the 2001 outburst event can be regarded as a SN impostor \citep{pas13,pas19,per20}.

 The PTF and PS1 photometry reveals that SDSS1133 experienced a brief optical outburst between 2014 March 8 (MJD=56738.5; PTF $R=18.99$~mag) and 2014 July 8 (MJD=56846.3; PS1 $y=18.65$~mag).
 The observed peak magnitude is PS1 $i=18.12 \pm 0.01$~mag on 2014 May 10 (MJD=56787.3).
-The duration of the $2014$ outburst is roughly constrained to be $56846.3 - 56738.5 = 108$~days ($0.3$~yrs), thus the $2014$ outburst is shorter and fainter than the previous $2001-2002$ outburst.
-This outburst event in 2014 is also noted by \cite{war20}, who report the small flare detection detected by unpublished data from the Catalina Real-time Transient Survey (CRTS) between 2014 April 28 and 2014 June 5.
+The duration of the 2014 outburst is roughly constrained to be $56846.3 - 56738.5 = 108$~days ($0.3$~yrs), suggesting that this was shorter and fainter than the 2001 outburst.
+This event is also noted by \cite{war21}, who report the small flare detection detected by unpublished data from the Catalina Real-time Transient Survey (CRTS) between 2014 April 28 and 2014 June 5.